Opening a Restaurant: The Restaurant Checklist

 Create job postings

 So you’ve got your space and your permits.
-Next you need some staff.
+Next, you need restaurant staff.
 Take time to determine how many cooks you’ll need.
 Will you need servers?
 What about a host or hostess?
-Hire enough people to meet the demand you anticipate, but don’t overhire too early.
+Hire enough people to meet your anticipated demand, but don’t overhire too early.
 You may need to make adjustments to this as you grow.
-Be sure to be thorough with your job postings and hire candidates who will build your restaurant brand and provide excellent customer service.
+Be thorough with your job postings and hire candidates to build your restaurant brand and provide excellent customer service.

 Order supplies